Ellpeck/TinyLifeExampleMod/README.md

 To distribute your mod to other people, all you have to do is go into the `bin/Debug/netcoreapp3.0` folder after building and copy your mod's `dll` and the `Content` directory.
 You can either send them to your friends directly or pack them into an archive first.

 ## Updating mods
 To change the version of Tiny Life that your mod is compiled against, simply go into the `csproj` file and change the `TinyLifeApi` version.
+Note that some other dependencies might also have been updated, which needs to be taken into account.
+[The project file in this repo](https://github.com/Ellpeck/TinyLifeExampleMod/blob/main/ExampleMod.csproj) always has the same dependencies as the most recent version of the game.

 ## Where's the source code?
 The NuGet package for the Tiny Life API just contains a [reference assembly](https://docs.microsoft.com/en-us/dotnet/standard/assembly/reference-assemblies) so that people can't just download the game from NuGet and play it.
 If you want to see the game's *full* source code, all you have to do is open the `Tiny Life.dll` that you downloaded [on itch](https://ellpeck.itch.io/tiny-life) in your IDE.